 Part C is musculoskeletal complaints; a patient must have at least one to qualify:

-• Daily musculoskeletal at least three months in two or more limbs
+• Daily musculoskeletal pain at least three months in two or more limbs

 • Chronic widespread pain for more than 3 months.